isabellajade/leaflet-challenge/README.md

 # leaflet-challenge
 ## Module 15 Challenge
 For this project I created a map using Leaflet and GeoJSON to plot earthquake data.
+View the code [here](Leaflet-Part-1).

 ## Creating Visualization
 Using Leaflet I created a map that plots all the earthquakes from the dataset based on their longitude and latitude.
 The data markers reflect the magnitude of the earthquake by their size and the depth of the earthquake by their color.